akarnokd/RxJavaExtensions/README.md

 .subscribe(System.out::println);
 ```

-### switchCase - calculate a key and pick a source from a Map
+### switchCase

+Calculate a key and pick a source from a Map.
 This is similar to the imperative `switch` statement:

 ```java
 switch ((int)(System.currentTimeMillis() & 7)) {